Fudenberg-Research-Group/dynamic_extrusion_boundaries/README.md

 2. Run the coarse-grained molecular dynamics simulations to model loop extrusion.
 Uses extruder positions from 1D lattice simulations as an input.

-#### processing simulation data
+#### Processing simulation data
-After running the simulations, process the simulated trajectory data to generate virtual ChIP-seq profiles, contact maps, and images.
-The scripts for data processing are available in the ./script/processing directory.
-For any processing code the instruction is added to the relevant python code.
+After running the simulations, the simulated trajectories can be processed to generate in silico ChIP-seq profiles, contact maps, and microscopy images.
+The scripts for data processing are available in the `./scripts/processing`.
+Instructions are provided with the relevant python code.
 ##### example
 To generate contact maps:
 '''
-python script/processing/generate_maps.py
+'python script/processing/generate_maps.py'
 '''

 #### analysis